Visiting Iceland In Winter: Weather, Activities & Survival Tips

 Iceland in Winter

 Winter in Iceland falls between November and March.
-Although wintery conditions can continue through April and May.
+Although wintery conditions can start in September and continue through to April or May.

 Exploring Iceland during winter is a truly rewarding family experience.
 From exploring ice caves to watching the Northern Lights, winter brings a unique charm that summer can’t match.